 We are pursuing additional development investment opportunities related to all segments of AVANGRID with a particular focus on additional opportunities in electric transmission, renewable energy generation and interconnections to generating resources.
 The development, construction and expansion of such projects involve numerous risks.
 Various factors could result in increased costs or result in delays or cancellation of these projects.
-Risks include regulatory approval processes, permitting, new legislation, citizen referendums or ballot initiatives, economic events, foreign currency risk, environmental and community concerns, negative publicity, design and siting issues, difficulties in obtaining required rights of way, difficulties in securing equipment orders, construction delays and cost overruns, including delays in equipment deliveries, severe weather, competition from incumbent facilities and other entities, and actions of strategic partners.
+Risks include regulatory approval processes, permitting, new legislation, citizen referendums or ballot initiatives, economic events, foreign currency risk, environmental and community concerns, negative publicity, design and siting issues, difficulties in obtaining required rights of way, difficulties in securing equipment orders, construction delays and cost overruns, including delays in equipment deliveries, increase in raw materials, severe weather, increase in financing cost, competition from incumbent facilities and other entities, and actions of strategic partners.
 There may be delays or unexpected developments in completing current and future construction projects.
-For example, we have capitalized approximately \$546 million and expect to invest approximately \$1.2 billion in total in our NECEC project.
-The outcome of ongoing legal proceedings, cost overruns and construction delays could impact these investments and have an adverse effect on the success of the NECEC project and our financial condition and prospects.
+For example, the outcome of ongoing legal proceedings, cost overruns and construction delays could have an adverse effect on the success of the NECEC project and our financial condition and prospects.
 While most of Renewables' construction projects are constructed under fixed-price and fixed-schedule contracts with construction and equipment suppliers, these contracts provide for limitations on the liability of these contractors to pay liquidated damages for cost overruns and construction delays.
 These circumstances could prevent Renewables' construction projects from commencing operations or from meeting original expectations about how much electricity it will generate or the returns it will achieve.
-In addition, for Renewables' projects that are subject to PPAs, substantial delays could cause defaults under the PPAs, which generally require the completion of project construction by a certain date at specified performance levels.
+Project delays may also lead to an inability to utilize and monetize safe harbor equipment, negatively impacting project returns.
+Additionally, for Renewables' projects that are subject to PPAs contractual non-performance prior to construction could lead to payment of damages and potential project cancellation.
+During construction, substantial delays could cause defaults under the PPAs, which generally require the completion of project construction by a certain date at specified performance levels.
 A delay resulting in a wind project failing to qualify for federal PTCs or ITCs could result in losses that would be substantially greater than the amount of liquidated damages paid to Renewables.